About MENAF

 The Cambridge Middle East and North Africa Forum (MENAF) is an independent, non-partisan think-tank

-and registered charity based out of the University of Cambridge.
+and registered charity based out of the academic community of the University of Cambridge.

 The Forum is dedicated to encouraging original, intelligent, and constructive dialogue about the Middle East and North Africa,